 Geotech Expert Tackles Soil Behaviour

-Associate Professor Olivier Buzzi's research interests are in rock mechanics, rock joints, expansive soils and unsaturated soil mechanics.
+Professor Olivier Buzzi's research interests are in rock mechanics, rock joints, expansive soils and unsaturated soil mechanics.

-Olivier is a Chief Investigator with the ARC Centre of Excellence for Geotechnical Science Engineering (CGSE), and has received several large research grants to investigate areas including strategies to extinguish underground coal fires and to extract geothermal energy; microstructure-based computational homogenisation of geomaterials; and barriers for cost-effective rock fall hazard mitigation.
+Olivier was a Chief Investigator with the ARC Centre of Excellence for Geotechnical Science Engineering (CGSE), and has received several large research grants to investigate areas including strategies to extinguish underground coal fires and to extract geothermal energy; microstructure-based computational homogenisation of geomaterials; and barriers for cost-effective rock fall hazard mitigation.

 Olivier graduated from the Ecole Normale Superieure de Cachan, one of the most prestigious and competitive public institutions of higher education and research in France.
 After ranking second nationally at the French National Agrégation of Civil Engineering in 2000, he successfully completed a Master on rock joints (in 2001) and PhD on the hydromechanical behaviour of contacts between geomaterials in the context of nuclear waste storage (completed in 2004).

 Moving to Australia from his home in France in 2005 to take up the position of a post-doctoral researcher was the first step in Dr Olivier Buzzi's career at the University of Newcastle.
 He began lecturing at the University in 2007, became a senior lecturer in 2009, an Associate Professor in 2012, and has since cemented his position with the CGSE.